declarativesystems/pdqtest/doc/windows.md

 # Windows
-PDQTest now supports windows!
-There are a few gotchas though:
+PDQTest now supports Windows!
+There are a few gotchas though and this support is still experimental:

 * The docker volume doesn't play nice with puppet/ruby: Whole app breaks if `/lib` directory present, so we have to _copy_ the files into the container